22 (Lily Allen song): Music video

-The music video was shot in east London on 1 June 2009 and was directed by Jake Scott.
+The music video was shot in the bathrooms of Freemasons' Hall, Great Queen Street, London on 1 June 2009 and was directed by Jake Scott.

 The Daily Mirror reported that Allen was wearing a chocolate coloured dress, sporting her new short hairstyle and performing with twenty trained dancers.
 During filming, a source stated that, "Lily is in fantastic shape and was keen to show off her curves.
 As with most of her videos, there are quite a few surprises in store.
 Lily was keen to try different things and is never afraid to poke fun at herself".

 The video begins with Allen walking into a women's bathroom of a nightclub and joins other women in putting on make-up.
 While she sings the first verse, she stands out from the rest of the women, by seeming confused and having sloppy hair.
 As the refrain begins, she puts lipstick on and stares into the mirror, where her former, younger self is doing the same, in form of a reflection.
 Then, the 'younger' Allen carries forward with the song, as the 'older' one continues to put make-up on.
 During the second verse, the camera moves to the other persons in the bathroom, who are either vomiting or adjusting their clothes.
 As the chorus approaches again, all the women from the room gather around the mirror, with Allen in the centre, and join her in singing.
 The scene suddenly changes, seeing 'young' Allen alone in the same bathroom, this time with a man with whom she dances around the central sink unit, while the bridge to the song is coming to an end.
 She walks alone to the mirror, singing the final refrain, and sees the 'older' Allen in her reflection.
 Considering that she could be like that in the future, she leaves the real bathroom scene in disgust.